 Just be aware that Mexican street tacos are often made more unhealthy when they pop up at festivals – sometimes up to 250 calories per taco.

-Taco Recipes (Authentic and Appropriated)
+Copycat Taco Recipes

 - Copycat Rubio's Chipotle Taco Recipe